jm1021/churchofjesuschrist/_posts/2023-10-15-philippians-colossians-paul.md

 ### Prophets and apostles—and all of us—strengthen and unify the Church

-Conference have come and passed in our day.
-From Paul we understand with perfect clarity, the unique apostalic witnesses in The Churce of Jesus Christ of Latter-day Saints.
+Conferences have come and passed in our day.
+From Paul's declaration we understand with perfect clarity, the unique apostalic witnesses in The Churce of Jesus Christ of Latter-day Saints.

 [Think Celestial!](https://youtu.be/ZghD9LplPug?t=205)